Tslimshady99/lorian-docs/docs/commands.md

 | ticket reply | Reply to a ticket | <ticket id\> <text\> | None |
 | ticket join | Join a ticket as an agent | <ticket id\> | manage_messages |

+??? note
     Tickets must be setup be for using.
-Tickets also will only work in dms, except reply.
+Tickets also will only work in a server, except reply.
     Reply and close has a special perm setup, If a user is either the author, agent or someone with manage_guild they may close or reply.

 ###Moderation Commands